My 26 Years working for Canada - a personal Review

 WHAT THE HECK IS INTERNET?

 Over the years, the Canadian landscape changed.
-In the late 90s, Tourism Canada was altered into the Canadian Tourism Commission, and the marketing became much more professional.
+In the late 90s, Tourism Canada's name was altered to the Canadian Tourism Commission, and marketing became much more professional.
 The so-called CTC was on its way to becoming one of the most efficient and innovative tourism organizations, which Destination Canada still is today.
 It was exciting to be part of it and watch all the changes, away from bureaucracy towards creative and efficient world-class marketing.

 Award for Canada